pnp/syntex-samples/docs/articles/Exporting-Models.md

-# Exporting SharePoint Syntex Models
+# Exporting Microsoft Syntex Models

-SharePoint Syntex models can be exported as PnP templates, enabling reuse across Content Centers or tenants.
+Microsoft Syntex models can be exported as PnP templates, enabling reuse across Content Centers or tenants.

 ## Export all models in a Content Center